Thyme (Thymus vulgaris)

 Possible interaction with thyroid function: thymol may have anti-thyroid activity at very high doses (animal studies); not clinically relevant at culinary or supplemental doses.

-Pregnancy: AVOID concentrated thyme essential oil and high-dose extracts (uterine stimulant potential).
+Pregnancy: avoid concentrated thyme essential oil and high-dose extracts (uterine stimulant potential).
 Culinary amounts are considered safe.

 Children: not recommended without medical guidance; thymol-containing products contraindicated in young infants.